Cheapest car insurance in Colorado for a bad driving record

 Cheapest car insurance in Colorado with a reckless driving conviction

-State Farm offers the cheapest rates for drivers with reckless driving convictions at $2,081 per year.
+State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $2,081 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving